-Utility window remediation (construction of small, drained seepage/stability berms to close these windows) would occur at two locations on the SREL in Reach G, south of the Freeport Water Tower adjacent to Freeport Boulevard.
+Utility window remediation (construction of small, drained seepage/stability berms to close these windows remaining in the levee) would occur at one location on the SREL in Reach G, south of the Freeport Water Tower adjacent to Freeport Boulevard and north of Consumes River Boulevard.

 Sump 41, located at the northern end of the Pocket, and Sump 132, located in the South Pocket at the end of the Pocket Canal, consist of a landside pumping station and outfall pipes extending into the Sacramento River.
+Sump 41 outfall pipes and vault will be replaced.
+Both Sumps will be protected by installation of a cutoff wall.